systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

     light and dark variations, depending on the background.

 ## Keeping Options Open
-Over and over, the fundamental questions come back to
+Over and over, the fundamental questions concerning the application's design
-    [balancing the complexity of features with ease of use].
+    come back to [balancing the complexity of features with ease of use].
 To fully enable the syntax highlighting feature, several new typography
     definitions need to be added to the [theme configuration].
 Each code scope requires its own typography style definition, even if the